 Another place to look at, once you exhaust all the local possibilities, are various online suppliers.

-Here are some of our favorite drop shipping companies (suppliers) that operate on the web.
+Here you can find some of our favorite drop shipping companies (suppliers and software) that operate on the web.
 But don't treat that as gospel, be proactive and do your own research.
 It's a good start, though.

 The things to look out for when choosing suppliers